-CPSY Administrative Staff Duties
+CTSP Administrative Staff Duties

-The CPSY administrative staff supports the MCFT program in the following ways.
+The CTSP administrative staff supports the MCFT program in the following ways.
 An expanded listing of the current division of staff responsibilities is included in Appendix A.

-- Administrative office support such as answering phones, communicating with prospective and current students - Support coordinating internship placement records, tracking client contact and supervision hours and supervision evaluations, and entering data into Taskstream - Assisting with requests from licensing boards regarding graduates' educational and clinical training - Maintaining data bases of alumni and collecting and maintaining alumni information - Maintaining and auditing student files - Coordinating course scheduling and contact with adjunct instructors - Collecting syllabi and faculty CVs - Assisting in annual budgeting process - Assisting in annual updates of students handbooks and other policy documents - Assisting in coordinating the annual internship fair - Support in preparing annual accreditation reports and self studies - Data management to support program assessment and review - Maintaining program website - Facilitating student background check process - Taskstream support - Coordinating with events and catering services as needed - Supervising workstudy staff placement of students from multiple CPSY department programs, and ensures thorough and accurate documentation and data collection processes.
-Duties include;
+- Administrative office support such as answering phones, communicating with prospective and current students - Support coordinating internship placement records, tracking client contact and supervision hours and supervision evaluations, and entering data into Taskstream - Assisting with requests from licensing boards regarding graduates' educational and clinical training - Maintaining data bases of alumni and collecting and maintaining alumni information - Maintaining and auditing student files - Coordinating course scheduling and contact with adjunct instructors - Collecting syllabi and faculty CVs - Assisting in annual budgeting process - Assisting in annual updates of student handbooks and other policy documents - Assisting in coordinating the annual internship fair - Support in preparing annual accreditation reports and self-studies - Data management to support program assessment and review - Maintaining program website - Facilitating student background check process - Taskstream support

+- Coordinating with events and catering services as needed - Supervising workstudy staff